obeidaiqbal/Workout-Planner-AI/README.md

 `backend/`:
 - **FastAPI** app with a `POST /submit` endpoint that accepts workout data
 - Configured with **CORS middleware** to allow requests from `http://localhost:3000`
+- Integrated **Hugging Face Transformers** API with the `deepseek-ai/DeepSeek-R1` model to generate tailored workout plans

 `frontend/`:
 - React application built with `create-react-app`